okikorg/adist/README.md

 ## Setting Up

-You have two options for using LLM features:
+You have three options for using LLM features:

 ### Option 1: Anthropic Claude (Cloud)